Skip to main content

 Verifying a multi-part contract on Kaiascope is as straightforward as verifying a single contract, except that it requires some additional steps.
 In this section, we will be verifying the airdropToken.sol contract with the following additional steps:

 • You can either Select Source Text under Source Code (step 3 of the Counter.sol example) or Solidity File(s) under the Source Code field.
-In the case of Source Text, copy the code in the airdropToken_flattened.sol and paste in the text field.
-If Solidity File(s), you can download the airdropToken_flattened.sol file on Remix IDE and upload to the field.
+In the case of Source Text, copy the code in the airdropToken_flattened.sol and paste it in the text field.
+If Solidity File(s), you can download the airdropToken_flattened.sol file on Remix IDE and upload it to the field.

 a.
 Source Text